 The historical evolution, as well as the contemporary promises and pitfalls of political parties are critically examined.
 The party ideal is appraised in relation to changing political and representational realities.
 Given growing public dissatisfaction with political parties as democratic vehicles, representational alternatives are examined.
 The focus is on Canada, but party politics and democratic change in other countries will provide comparative insights.

-NOTE: Courses at the 4000-level are reserved for upper-level students who have successfully completed at least two years of full-time study in university (60 credit hours).
+NOTE: Courses at the 4000-level are reserved for students who have successfully completed the equivalent of at least 2 years of full time university study (60 credit hours).